IsaacScript/isaac-steam-workshop-upload/README.md

 Version: {VERSION}
 ```

 Where `{VERSION}` is equal to the version of your mod reported in the commit message.
-For example, if you trigger the CI action with a commit message of: `chore: release 1.2.3`, then `1.2.3` would be written.
+For example, if you trigger the CI action with a commit message of: `chore: release 1.2.3`, then `Version: 1.2.3` would be written.
 (We assume that you are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).)

 If you want to customize this behavior, then you can use the `change_note` variable.
 For example: